Overview

 Waquoit Bay National Estuarine Research Reserve, 131 Waquoit Hwy (Rte.
 28), E. Falmouth

-The Waquoit Bay Reserve –Come in from the cold and explore our exhibits along with a host of self-guided, hands-on activities including animal puppets, leaf rubbings, crafts, animal life cycles and more.
-Accessible.
+Welcome to Waquoit Bay National Estuarine Research Reserve.
+Come in and explore our exhibits along with a host of self-guided, hands-on activities including animal puppets, leaf rubbings, crafts, animal life cycles and more.
+Get out on the trails and experience the beauty of the estuary firsthand.
+The Visitor Center is accessible.
 For more information or directions, please call (508) 457-0495 x125.
+Free parking on site.

 Western Massachusetts